MichaelDrogalis/lbradstreet.github.io/_posts/2015-02-13-onyx-dashboard.markdown

 heartbeat check is performed by the dashboard in order to ensure that the peers described by the log are still alive.

+## Deployment Log Entries

+Show deployment log entries here?
+Will be showing the filtered log later but maybe it's good to see them here as it's a bit of perspective about how the peers coordinate?

 ## Jobs Selector

 ![Jobs](https://raw.githubusercontent.com/lbradstreet/lbradstreet.github.io/dashboard-post/images/dashboard/jobs.png)